 C. Recharging Devices

-Will there be charging stations available to recharge devices?
+Are there charging stations available to recharge devices?

 What should students know about Batteries and Power?